Jamie Palmer: Non-League football

-Sunday League
+Sunday league football

 Palmer moved into Sunday League football in 2007 and joined Hayes Middlesex Sunday League Sixth Division club AFC Stanwell Athletic.
 He was appointed player-manager in the latter stages of the 2007–08 season.
 The club folded during the 2008 off-season, which led Palmer to approach The Bell on the Green pub in Bedfont, which agreed to provide funding for the club, on the condition that the new club was named Bell on the Green Sunday.
 Over the following decade, Palmer player-managed the club to promotions in the 2009–10, 2010–11 and 2013–14 seasons and victory in the Arthur White Memorial Shield in 2011.
 As of November 2016, Palmer was still player-manager of the club's Casuals team.
 He also had a spell as player-manager of Middlesex County League Third Division club AFC Bedfont during the 2014–15 season.